Hammarn/1MB335/Lab6.md

   ```

 **Question 2** Now you should write a Python script that takes one of your merged fasta file as input (which has one of the three types of headers in the conversion table), as well as your conversion table, and then can switch between the three different header types.
-Your script should for this taks change the original file you send in, not create a new fasta file!
+Your script should for this task change the original file you send in, not create a new fasta file!

 * Further clarification, it should be able to change wich types of header is saved by an option from the user, from one to another and back again.